tbarron/evernote-helpers/README.md

  * add-tags:
     * Assign a (set of) tags to a (set of) notes

+ * consolidate-conflicts
+    * Collect any notes from conflict notebooks into a single notebook and delete all the dated conflict notebooks

  * count-notes:
     * Count the Evernote notes that match a given query string